 In June 2014, Council adopted a four-year Heritage Strategy that outlines Council’s broad strategic approach to managing its heritage.
 The strategy includes actions to ensure adequate protection is applied to sites of heritage significance in Macedon Ranges Shire, and to provide guidance for owners of heritage places.

 In 2015, Council officers analysed previous heritage studies and databases to identify sites of potential heritage significance which currently have no protection.
 This analysis identified 201 sites across the Shire that are not protected by the Heritage Overlay or included on the state or national heritage registers.

 The assessment concluded that Gisborne/New Gisborne and Kyneton should be prioritised for the preparation of township heritage studies, given the anticipated urban growth in both towns.
-Council allocated funding in the 2016-2017 budget for the Gisborne/New Gisborne and Kyneton Heritage Study, starting with 44 sites from the list of 201.
+Council allocated funding in the 2016/17 Budget for the Gisborne/New Gisborne and Kyneton Heritage Study, starting with 44 sites from the list of 201.

-A Statement of Significance citation was produced for each site that met the criteria.
-The citation includes photographs and a written description capturing the elements of the site that contribute to its heritage significance.
-Guidelines are also provided for sensitively maintaining the site’s heritage values if future work on the site – such as renovation, extension or subdivision – is considered.
+The citation for each heritage place includes photographs and a written description capturing the place’s history and what makes it significant in heritage terms.
+Guidelines are also provided for sensitively maintaining the site’s heritage values if an owner is considering future work on the site such as renovation, extension or subdivision.

 Affected property owners were provided with an opportunity to provide feedback such as correcting errors or supplying additional historical information, to discuss the project and to ask questions about what it means to have the Heritage Overlay applied to a property.

 Council would like to acknowledge the valuable historical information provided by the Macedon Ranges Heritage Council that has contributed greatly to the accuracy and detail of State of Significance citations.

 Planning Panel for Amendment C118